Does Intermittent Fasting Increase Longevity?

 Besides fasting, optimizing sleep is crucial because Melatonin is an excellent sirtuin activator, same as fasting.

-It has been demonstrated that fasting raises levels of the proteins NAD+ and sirtuins, which have been discovered to slow down the aging process.
+The research underscores that fasting augments the levels of NAD+ and sirtuins, the proteins found to slow down the aging process.

 Supplements For Boost NAD